ManifoldRG/MultiNet/README.md

 python centralized_downloader --dataset_name <name of dataset you would like to download> --output_dir <directory where you would like to download the dataset>
 ```

-To translate one file of your desired control dataset to the TFDS format downloaded using the downloader script in this repo
+To translate one file of your desired control dataset (downloaded using the downloader script in this repo) to the TFDS format

 ```bash
 cd Multinet/src/control_translation